 Check out this video showing last coffee harvest in Honduras.
 The difficult and detailed process it takes to produce a great cup of coffee in Honduras.
 Contact me if you like to get this coffee and code with coffee.

-Check out new pictures from this amazing coffee farm located in Danli, El Paraiso in Honduras.
+Check out new coffee farm pictures from this amazing coffee farm located in Teupasenti, El Paraiso in Honduras.
 Coffee profile from this farm is very interesting: Chocolate, citrus with a caramel finish.
 You can grab this coffee using this link Grab Honduras Coffee.

 Over 90% of coffee farms in are owned by small groups of families.
 It creates lots of jobs during the harvest season.

-Located in Danli, Honduras.
+Located in Teupasenti, Honduras.
 This beautiful farm has Catuai, Lempira and now Geisha coffee varieties!
 My friend Elmer has now a coffee roaster, so they can now roast their own coffee at the farm.
 Before they had to borrow someone else roaster.
+I like brewing this coffee at home and then take a walk around New York City unique architecture.

 Latin America consists of nineteen sovereign states and several territories and dependencies which cover an area that stretches from the northern border of Mexico to the southern tip of South America, including the Caribbean.